swiftlang/swift-evolution/proposals/nnnn-MutableSpan.md

 In addition to the new types, we will propose adding new API some standard library types to take advantage of `MutableSpan` and `MutableRawSpan`.

 ## Proposed solution
-We previously introduced `Span` to provide shared read-only access to containers.
-A question can be raised as to whether this same type could be used for mutations.
-We cannot, due to the [law of exclusivity][SE-0176]. `Span` is copyable, and it should be copyable in order to properly model read access under the law of exclusivity: a value can be simultaneously accessed through multiple read-only accesses.
+We introduced `Span` to provide shared read-only access to containers.
+We cannot use `Span` to also model container mutations, due to the [law of exclusivity][SE-0176]. `Span` is copyable, and must be copyable in order to properly model read access under the law of exclusivity: a value can be simultaneously accessed through multiple read-only accesses.
 Mutations, on the other hand, require _exclusive access_.
-Exclusive access cannot be modeled through a copyable type, since a copy of the value representing the access would violate exclusivity.
-We therefore need a type separate from `Span` in order to model mutations.
+Exclusive access cannot be modeled with a copyable type, since a copy of the value representing the access would violate exclusivity by adding a second access.
+We therefore need a non-copyable type separate from `Span` in order to model mutations.

 #### MutableSpan

 `MutableSpan` allows delegating mutations of a type's contiguous internal representation, by providing access to an exclusively-borrowed view of a range of contiguous, initialized memory. `MutableSpan` relies on guarantees that it has exclusive access to the range of memory it represents, and that the memory it represents will remain valid for the duration of the access.
-These guarantee data race safety and temporal safety.
+These provide data race safety and temporal safety.
 Like `Span`, `MutableSpan` performs bounds-checking on every access to preserve spatial safety.

 A `MutableSpan` provided by a container represents a mutation of that container, via an exclusive borrow.
-Mutations are implemented by mutating operations, which let the compiler statically enforce exclusivity.
+Mutations are implemented by mutating functions and subscripts, which let the compiler statically enforce exclusivity.

 #### MutableRawSpan